dewolfexperiences/dewolfwineexperiencewebsite/dewolf-site-structure.md

 7) Footer
 Small logo; links to Home, Episodes, About, Experiences, Contact.
-Short line: DeWolf Wine Experience is recorded in Halifax, Nova Scotia and available wherever you get your podcasts.
+Short line: The DeWolf Wine Experience is recorded in Halifax, Nova Scotia and available wherever you get your podcasts.

 ## About Page Structure
 - H1: About Mark DeWolf